 Are you still using traditional incandescent lightbulbs in your home?
-By simply replacing the five bulbs you use the most with light emitting diodes (LEDs), you could save up to $75 a year.
+By simply replacing them with light-emitting diodes (LEDs), the average household could save nearly $225 a year.
 Plus, lighting technology has improved over the years with greater options to fit your needs and increased affordability.

 Smart lighting is a new technology that is gaining popularity.
 It allows an internet-connected LED bulb to be customized, scheduled, and controlled remotely, typically on a mobile device.
 You can turn lights on or off, dim them, or change the color from anywhere – whether you’re in bed or out of town.